 You should insulate the bathroom exhaust vent fan ducts in the attic and use an insulated flex duct or solid metal ducting.
 However, it is not recommended to purchase vent ducts with insulation on the duct interior.

-People often vent a bathroom fan through soffit when it is not feasible to vent it to the sidewall or the roof.
+People often vent a bathroom fan through the soffit when it is not feasible to vent it to the sidewall or the roof.

 Installing a bathroom exhaust fan to the soffit can be completed within an hour or two provided you have all of the right tools.
-The ease of installation with attic access is a major advantage to installing a bathroom fan to the soffit.
+The ease of installation with attic access is a major advantage to installing a bathroom fan in the soffit.